gwu-libraries/social-feed-manager/README.md

        files = /etc/supervisor/conf.d/*.conf <PATH_TO_YOUR_SFM>/sfm/sfm/supervisor.d/*.conf

+* create a /var/log/sfm directory.
+The supervisor-supervised processes will write log files to this directory.

+        % sudo mkdir /var/log/sfm

 * edit local_settings.py to set DATA_DIR to the directory where you want streamsample output stored.
-You may wish to adjust SAVE_INTERVAL_SETTINGS, which controls how often sfm will save data.
+Set SUPERVISOR_PROCESS_OWNER to a user who has rights to write to /var/log/sfm.
+You may optionally wish to adjust SAVE_INTERVAL_SETTINGS, which controls how often sfm will save data.

 * set the permissions on the sfm/sfm/supervisor.d directory to allow the